 Special Senior and Puppy Needs

 For the most part, all of the core essentials remain the same throughout your dog's life.
-However, puppies and seniors can benefit from a couple of extras.
+However, Australian Shepherd puppies and seniors can benefit from a couple of extras.

 Growing canines also need a good amount of calcium and phosphorus to ensure proper bone development.

 As your dog gets older, it might become less active and more prone to injuries.
 A lifetime of activity takes its toll!
 Your job is to make the transition to seniorhood as smooth as possible.